gbrault/ph7.3-rpizero/README.md

 Special compile for Raspberry PI Zero
 =====================================

-I have compiled PHP7.3 for raspberry pi zero, on the RPZ, which takes hours!, here are the steps
+I have compiled PHP7.3 for raspberry pi zero, on the RPZ, which takes hours!, of course cross compile must be better..., here are the steps

   prepare for compile
   ===================